This is Chapter 10 of my thesis, to introduce the last part on High Throughput Bioinformatics.

 Application.
 For the problem of computing minimizers, we apply this technique by replacing the classic queue based algorithm for minimizers by an efficient version of the two-stacks method, that only uses a single branch every \(w\) iterations.

-1.2 SIMD: Processing In Parallel
+2.2 SIMD: Processing In Parallel Link to heading

 A common technique to speed up computations on modern hardware is by using SIMD, or single-instruction-multiple-data, instructions.
 The are for example 256 bit registers that contain four 64 bit integers at once, or eight 32 bit integers.
 The processor can then do arithmetic on all lanes in parallel, providing up to \(4\times\) or \(8\times\) speedup over scalar arithmetic.